CLEAR review: Fingerprint or eye scan your way to the front of the security line

 But at certain airports or during peak travel times, even going through the TSA PreCheck line could require you to wait.
 So if you’re a frequent traveler, you might consider enrolling in CLEAR.
-Team member Keith recently signed-up, so I’ll let him tell you about his experience!

-Here’s my review of CLEAR.
+Here’s our review of CLEAR.

 What Is CLEAR?